PedroSales117/ts-cli-template-maker/README.md

 - **Easy Setup**: Set up a new TypeScript project in seconds with a single command.
 - **Customizable Template Selection**: Use any TypeScript template repository URL to create your project.
 - **Branch Selection**: Optionally choose a specific branch to clone from the template repository.
+- **URL Type Selection**: Choose between HTTPS or SSH for cloning the repository.
 - **Automatic Dependency Installation**: Automatically installs all npm dependencies after creating the project.
 - **Interactive CLI**: Simple and interactive prompts to collect user input.